-Strip Tec Shears are designed to give long and trouble-free life.
+Strip Tech Shears are designed to give long and trouble-free life.
 The Shear is controlled using a direct acting Foot Pedal.
 When the Foot Pedal is held down the Shear will cycle continuously until the Foot Pedal is released upon which the Shear will return to the open position.
 The pressure applied to the Foot Pedal directly corresponds to the running speed of the Shear.

 Remember that scrap metal processing can be hazardous.
-Before operating the equipment, it is important that you read and understand the safety instructions contained in this manual.
+Before operating the equipment, it is important that you read the safety instructions contained in this manual.
 Please ensure that your operators are fully trained in the use of the Shear and, should you decide against a service contract, that you conduct periodic safety reviews of the equipment's safety features and Warning Labels.
-Replacement Warning Labels and other items of safety equipment such as the Blade Guard, Foot Pedal, Control Cable.
+Replacement Warning Labels and other items of safety equipment such as the Blade Guard, Foot Pedal, Control Cable, and Tongs can be obtained at cost from the manufacturer.
 If you would like more safety or operating information for this type of scrap metal processing equipment, then this can be obtained by contacting any one of the organisations listed at the end of this manual.

-This manual covers the single and three phase versions of the STI-12, STI-16 and STI-16 Cat Shears.
+This manual covers the single and three phase versions of the STI-8 Auto Shear.